Each category has the following standard view, which can be accessed by opening a category:

 The Descendants tab contains a spreadsheet view of all the child categories of the selected category, with columns for standard or user defined fields including category name, category path, description, child counts, category level, variant type, category ID, and a creation timestamp.

-The Descendants view contains the same fields as displayed in the Metadata view, as well as standard columns like Child Count and Item Count to allow for common use-cases out of the box.
+The Descendants view contains the same fields as displayed in the Metadata view, as well as standard columns like Child Count and Item Count to provide the most commonly used metrics out of the box.

 The Attributes tab contains a spreadsheet view of all the attributes in the category, with columns for standard or user defined metadata fields including attribute name, attribute ID, breadcrumb, units of measure, allowed values, data type, display type, rank, required, sample values, and a creation timestamp.